 - Uncompromising commitment to aging-friendly universal design

-- Support successful onsite partner enterprises
+- Supports successful onsite partner enterprises

-- Plan for future addition
+- Preliminary design for future addition

-Lifespan Design Studio has shared in The Center’s journey to this new facility for more than a decade, with services that began with site evaluation and architectural programming as the vision for a new center began to take shape.
+Lifespan Design Studio shared in The Center’s journey to this new facility for more than a decade, with services that began with site evaluation and architectural programming as the vision for a new center began to take shape.
 LDS became a permanent member of the design team led by Bushman Dreyfus, and has guided the effort to live up to the Center’s commitment to creating an environment that will be seamlessly accessible and user-friendly for everyone.

 The six-acre site incorporates 230+ parking spaces thoughtfully configured in a curbless lot that offers safe paths of travel as pedestrians make their way between their cars and the building.
-A spacious rear patio and activity lawns will support outdoor programming, special events, and informal gathering/play.
+A spacious rear patio and activity lawns support outdoor programming, special events, and informal gathering/play.
 An attractive garden building with restroom is incorporated in the landscape to accommodate the center’s active gardening program.
 Preliminary design was completed for a future addition with a gymnasium, elevated walking track, and locker rooms, to ensure that appropriate site space was reserved for the expanded building and parking lot, and to stage construction with minimal impact upon ongoing center operations.